gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <img src="/wp-content/uploads/9-GitLens-SSO.png" class="img-responsive center img-bordered">

-After clicking “Sign in with SSO”, the SSO form will open and ask for an email address to use for SSO login.
+After clicking `Sign in with SSO`, the SSO form will open and ask for an email address to use for SSO login.
 The app will then check the email and determine whether the email address belongs to a single IdP for SSO.
 When the email address is successfully identified, the user will be taken to that IdP to login.

 Once authenticated, the user may use GitLens+